 Terror of the Peaks

-Likely to see a solid amount of gameplay in Commander, Fiery Emancipation is an Enchantment that deals triple the amount of damage from a source you control that dealt the damage in the first place.
-Once priced at around $12, Fiery Emancipation just dropped under $10 this past week.
-It seems to have stabalized, though, meaning it may rise once again.
+Hanging onto its value due to play in Commander, Fiery Emancipation is an Enchantment that deals triple the amount of damage from a source you control that dealt the damage in the first place.
+Once priced at around $12, Fiery Emancipation has shifted a dollar here and there, valued at around $10 following the release of ZNR.

 Azusa, Lost but Seeking